Skip to Content

 What Does Real Obsidian Stone Look Like

 Real obsidian generally looks dark (black, brown, dark green, and dark blue colors).
-It is opaque or translucent means it doesn’t transmit light through.
+It is opaque or translucent, which means it doesn’t transmit light through.
 Textures of real obsidian are naturally uneven.
 Bubbles in real obsidian look elongated and generally follow the same direction.

 Can Obsidian be Faked?

-Even being a readily available material, obsidian can still be faked.
+Even though it is readily available, obsidian can still be faked.
 Obsidian fakes are represented mainly by glass and plastic because glass has very similar physical properties to real obsidian.
 Plastic, in turn, is a good imitation of textures, especially for snowflake obsidian.

 The most common unnatural obsidian substituents are glass and plastic.
 However, natural materials like black onyx, jet, jasper, and morion (black quartz) can sometimes be mistaken for obsidian.
-All of them have typical characteristics that can help differentiate them from real obsidian.
+They all have typical characteristics that can help differentiate them from real obsidian.

 How to Spot Fake Obsidian Stone